talon-one/talon_go/docs/Application.md

 `func (o *Application) SetDefaultEvaluationGroupId(v int32)`

 SetDefaultEvaluationGroupId gets a reference to the given int32 and assigns it to the DefaultEvaluationGroupId field.

+### GetDefaultCartItemFilterId

+`func (o *Application) GetDefaultCartItemFilterId() int32`

+GetDefaultCartItemFilterId returns the DefaultCartItemFilterId field if non-nil, zero value otherwise.

+### GetDefaultCartItemFilterIdOk

+`func (o *Application) GetDefaultCartItemFilterIdOk() (int32, bool)`

+GetDefaultCartItemFilterIdOk returns a tuple with the DefaultCartItemFilterId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDefaultCartItemFilterId

+`func (o *Application) HasDefaultCartItemFilterId() bool`

+HasDefaultCartItemFilterId returns a boolean if a field has been set.

+### SetDefaultCartItemFilterId

+`func (o *Application) SetDefaultCartItemFilterId(v int32)`

+SetDefaultCartItemFilterId gets a reference to the given int32 and assigns it to the DefaultCartItemFilterId field.

+### GetEnableCampaignStateManagement

+`func (o *Application) GetEnableCampaignStateManagement() bool`

+GetEnableCampaignStateManagement returns the EnableCampaignStateManagement field if non-nil, zero value otherwise.

+### GetEnableCampaignStateManagementOk

+`func (o *Application) GetEnableCampaignStateManagementOk() (bool, bool)`

+GetEnableCampaignStateManagementOk returns a tuple with the EnableCampaignStateManagement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEnableCampaignStateManagement

+`func (o *Application) HasEnableCampaignStateManagement() bool`

+HasEnableCampaignStateManagement returns a boolean if a field has been set.

+### SetEnableCampaignStateManagement

+`func (o *Application) SetEnableCampaignStateManagement(v bool)`

+SetEnableCampaignStateManagement gets a reference to the given bool and assigns it to the EnableCampaignStateManagement field.

 ### GetLoyaltyPrograms